-So I hear you're looking for an Oven Controlled Crystal Oscillator (OCXO)?
-Or maybe you're just interested in learning more about them.
-Either way, my guess is you're interested in the BEST possible quartz crystal oscillator for your application
+If you're looking for an oven controlled crystal oscillator (OCXO), my guess is you're interested in the best possible quartz crystal oscillator for your application.
+Who wouldn't be?

-Oven Controlled Crystal Oscillators are an essential part of many mechanical and electronic devices.
-It can get confusing deciding which features and qualities to look for.
-We want to make sure you find the very best quality OCXO with the highest standards for your specific needs.
+Oven controlled crystal oscillators are an essential part of many mechanical and electronic devices, but it can get confusing deciding which features and qualities matter most.

 1. High Stability

-The signal stability of the oven controlled crystal oscillator is determined by the crystal's Q factor, which in turn is inversely proportional to the frequency at which the device is designed to operate.
-The higher the frequency, the less stable is the crystal.
-That is why most of the research done to develop new oven controlled crystal oscillator designs focuses on the need to create an oscillator which is able to remain stable even when operating at a high frequency.
+The signal stability of an OCXO is determined by the crystal's quality factor (or Q factor), which in turn is inversely proportional to the frequency at which the device is designed to operate.
+The higher the frequency, the less stable the crystal is.
+That's why most of the research done to develop new OCXO designs focuses on creating oscillators that remain stable even when operating at a high frequencies.

-- Mechanical stresses that the crystal may be subjected to during the course of its life.
-This is an external factor which isn’t decided by the quality of the crystal but the conditions under which it is put to use.
+- Mechanical stresses that the crystal may be subjected to over the course of its life.
+This is an external factor that isn’t decided by the quality of the crystal but rather the conditions under which it is put to use.

-- A specific component of the previous point, the temperature at which the device operates also decides stability.
-The temperature closely relates to the number of cuts on the crystal, to the extent that some of the cuts are put in place to control the temperature itself.
+- The temperature at which the device operates.
+This closely relates to the number of cuts on the crystal, to the extent that some of the cuts are put in place to control the temperature.

 - The purity of the metal and any defects that might have been created deliberately in its composition to improve conductivity.